Last Updated on February 6, 2023 by Michael

 Want to rent a car with a debit card?
-Consider heading to Hertz, Dollar or Thrifty.
-Those sister firms have made it much easier to rent a car with a debit card.
-At other major firms, it’s still possible, but you need to meet a more rigorous set of conditions, which are in place precisely because rental car companies would much rather that you use a credit card.
+It’s possible, but you need to meet a more rigorous set of conditions, which are in place precisely because rental car companies would much rather that you use a credit card.

 So why do rental car companies want you to pay with a credit card?
 In a nutshell, because it’s far less risky for them.